ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

     - `mergeStrategy` (string, *optional*)

-      The strategy that should be employed when rehydrating your store.
+      The strategy that should be employed when rehydrating the persisted state over your store's initial state.

       The following values are supported:

       - `'merge'` (*default*)

-        The data from the persistence will be merged over the initial model data.
+        The data from the persistence will be _shallow_ merged with the initial state represented by your store's model.

+        i.e.

+        Given the following persisted state:

+        ```json
+        {
+          "fruit": "apple",
+          "address": {
+            "city": "cape town"
+          }
+        }
+        ```

+        And the following initial state represented by your store's model:

+        ```json
+        {
+          "address": {
+            "city": "london",
+            "post code": "e3 1pq"
+          },
+          "animal": "dolphin"
+        }
+        ```

+        The resulting state will be:

+        ```json
+        {
+          "fruit": "apple",
+          "address": {
+            "city": "cape town"
+          },
+          "animal": "dolphin"
+        }
+        ```

       - `'overwrite'`

-        The data from teh persistence will overwrite the model data completely.
+        The data from the persistence will _completely_ overwrite the initial state represented by your store's model.

+        i.e.

+        Given the following persisted state:

+        ```json
+        {
+          "fruit": "apple",
+          "city": "cape town"
+        }
+        ```

+        And the following initial state represented by your store's model:

+        ```json
+        {
+          "fruit": "pear",
+          "animal": "dolphin"
+        }
+        ```

+        The resulting state will be:

+        ```json
+        {
+          "fruit": "apple",
+          "city": "cape town"
+        }
+        ```

       - `'mergeDeep'`

         The data from the persistence will be merged deeply, recursing through all _object_ structures and merging.

-    - `persistMiddleware` (Array<Function>, *optional*)

-      These are transformer functions that will be applied to each data item prior to it being persisted.
-They will be executed in a left to right fashion, with each transformation becoming the data input to the next transform function.

-      The transform function receives the following arguments and should return the transformed data:

-      - `data` (any)

-        The data to be persisted.

-      - `key` (string)

-        The key against which the data originates on the model being persisted.
+        i.e.

+        Given the following persisted state:

+        ```json
+        {
+          "fruit": "apple",
+          "address": {
+            "city": "cape town"
+          }
+        }
+        ```

+        And the following initial state represented by your store's model:

+        ```json
+        {
+          "address": {
+            "city": "london",
+            "post code": "e3 1pq"
+          },
+          "animal": "dolphin"
+        }
+        ```

+        The resulting state will be:

+        ```json
+        {
+          "fruit": "apple",
+          "address": {
+            "city": "cape town",
+            "post code": "e3 1pq"
+          },
+          "animal": "dolphin"
+        }
+        ```

+        > **Note:** Only *plain objects* will be recursed and merged; no other types such as Arrays, Maps, Sets, Classes etc.

-    - `rehydrateMiddleware` (Array<Function>, *optional*)
+    - `transformers` (Array<Transformer>, *optional*)

-      These are transformer functions that will be applied to each data item prior to it being rehydrated from the persistence.
-They will be executed in a left to right fashion, with each transformation becoming the data input to the next transform function.

-      The transform function receives the following arguments and should return the transformed data:

-      - `data` (any)

-        The data being rehydrated.

-      - `key` (string)

-        The key against which the data will be applied on the model being rehydrated.
+      Transformers are use to apply operations to your data during prior it being persisted or hydrated.

+      One use case for a transformer is to handle data that can't be parsed to a JSON string.
+For example a `Map` or `Set`.
+To handle these data types you could utilise a transformer that converts the `Map`/`Set` to/from an `Array` or `Object`.

+      Transformers are applied left to right during data persistence, and are applied right to left during data rehydration.

+      [`redux-persist`](https://github.com/rt2zz/redux-persist) already has a robust set of [transformer packages](https://github.com/rt2zz/redux-persist#transforms) that have been built for it.
+These can be used here.

     - `storage` (string | Object, *optional*)